 Enhance your in-country spring study abroad experience or take online study abroad courses from home.
-Courses are offered in a variety of disciplines including health, human rights, psychology, marketing, economics, politics, culture, writing, and more.
+Courses are offered in a variety of disciplines including health care and COVID-19, human rights, psychology, marketing, economics, politics, culture, writing, and more.
 Plus, you can further enhance your semester with a remote or in person Global Internship.

 Courses are offered simultaneously in online and in-person formats.
 Each course will be comprised of a blend of students participating remotely from home and in person at our CAPA Centers.

 Earn 3 credits per course, plus earn 3 or 6 credits with an optional Remote Global Internship.
 Take courses in Florence, London, and Sydney.
 Credit is issued by the State University of New York (SUNY) Oswego.